eykrehbein/foundry/README.md

 ## About

-The number of tools is limited, since we wanted to launch the Foundry "framework" as quickly as possible.
-We're now working on more tools to come, while firmly believing in the power of collective effort – therefore we warmly invite _you_ to contribute!
+As we wanted to get the Foundry framework up and running as quickly as possible, the range of tools is limited for the time being.
+But we're working on many more tools, and we believe in the power of collective effort - so we invite _you_ to contribute!

-If you are developing custom tools for the use with LLMs, please consider to contribute them into Foundry's library.
-As the number of tools in Foundry increases, its reach expands, leading to the creation of even more tools and so forth.
+If you develop custom tools for use with LLMs, please consider contributing them to the Foundry library.
+As the number of tools in Foundry grows, its reach expands, leading to the creation of even more tools, and so on.

 ## Documentation